nighthawkcoders/python-pages/_posts/2023-08-16-pair_programming.md

 ---

 # "Real World" Projects
-<mark>Don't do it alone.</mark> You and your pair, will collaboratively together and each of you will Build, deploy and <mark>host Web Site</mark>.
+<mark>Don't do it alone.</mark> You and your pair, will collaboratively together and each of you will Build, deploy and <mark>host a Web Site</mark>.
 This Web project contains Technicals learned throughout the Trimester.
 This will be done in increments.
 Each week an assignment will be given and the next week it will be under <mark>Live Review</mark>.

 - Feature Considerations for Project
     - Final Project and Blog Requirements